1. Home

 Although this is a somewhat complex and labor-intensive method, it is the choice that allows the IT department to have the greatest level of control over the infrastructure, even in the case of services whose resources are physically located at third-party providers.

-In fact, the distribution of workloads across multiple machines allows configuring failover to always have the lowest possible downtime should problems occur in the normal delivery of services.
+Horizontal scalability is useful and advantageous especially in long-term contexts, to implement projects intended to have a significant life cycle and especially to have to guarantee a high availability context.
+In fact, distributing workloads across multiple machines allows configuring failover to always have the lowest possible downtime should problems occur in the normal delivery of services.

 Vertical scalability